Expatria-Technologies/Flexi-HAL/README.md

 13) Additional auxilliary inputs and relay driver outputs.
 14) All machine facing IO is galvanically isolated from the MCU and user interfaces.
 15) Easy reliable USB-C connection to a PC
-16) GRBLHAL Websockets or Telnet communication options with uFlexiNET module.
+16) GRBLHAL Ethernet Websockets or Telnet communication options with uFlexiNET module.
 17) GRBLHAL SD card G-Code streaming and macro/subroutine storage (including looping and conditional execution) with uFelxiNET module.

 Optimized GRBLHAL driver is located here: